 In the meantime, lenders to Saskatchewan farmers need to understand the obstacles and time frames in enforcing security against Saskatchewan farm land: notices under the Farm Debt Mediation Act, S.C.
 1997, c.
 21 must be served, which can delay any further steps for several months if the farmer obtains a stay under that Act.
 Then Part II of the SFSA must be complied with.
 While that process involves a minimum of 150 days, in reality it can take months longer, and the creditor must still persuade the court to grant permission to commence an action.
 While the creditor usually succeeds in that, there are instances where creditors have not been successful.
 If it fails to obtain the court’s permission, the creditor is prohibited from re-starting the process for a year.
 In the meantime, the farmer can get away with making no payments.

-Note: a somewhat modified version of this blog entry has been posted as a Financial Services and Insolvency Communiqué.
+Note: a somewhat modified version of this Financial Services and Insolvency Communiqué has been posted on The Food Web blog.